COVID-19 Update & Resources

 - Somerville Public Schools: https://somerville.k12.ma.us/district-departments/food-nutrition-services

-Federal student loan payments have been suspended for 6 months.
+Federal student loan payments have been suspended until December 31, 2020.
 For up to date guidance on student loans and financial aid during the pandemic, visit https://www.studentaidpandemic.org/

 UNEMPLOYMENT, HOUSING & UTILITIES

-- If you have become unemployed through no fault of your own, you may be eligible for unemployment insurance.
+If you have become unemployed during the pandemic, you may be eligible for unemployment insurance.
 The one week waiting period to file for unemployment benefits has been waived.
 Visit www.mass.gov/how-to/apply-for-unemployment-benefits to learn more about eligibility and how to apply.

 If you are newly eligible for Pandemic Unemployment Assistance, you can apply at www.mass.gov/pua.
 Pandemic Unemployment Assistance is a program open to the following individuals: